 The conference was supported by the Representation of the European Commission in Finland, the Ministry for Foreign Affairs of Finland, the Europe for Citizens Programme of the European Union, and the SEnECA and InDivEU projects in the framework of the European Union’s Horizon 2020 research and innovation programme.

 All videos of the conference can be accessed here.
-A detailed report of the conference will be available soon.
+A detailed report of the conference is available here.